OGGM/oggm-edu/docs/user_content.rst

 Use your own content in OGGM-Edu
 ================================

-Ideally, we would like all the educational content to be bundled here, on this open platform.
+Ideally, we would like all OGGM-Edu related content to be bundled here, on this open platform.
 However, you might be interested in running your own notebooks in an OGGM-Edu environment, for example during the development phase, or for a very specific class.